JMDKC/personal-site-gatsby/content/posts/2019-11-30-epic-documentation.md

   - "Product Management"
   - "Strategy"
   - "Business"
 description: "Agile documentation needs to do the minimum viable job.
 Docs shouldn’t be comprehensive, but they should still exist.
-Here's an example!"
+Here's an example."
 ---

 It’s right there in the [Agile Manifesto](https://agilemanifesto.org/): today’s product teams should prioritise “working software over comprehensive documentation”.